arnaudsj/pubnub-server-dev/README.md

 You have a number of choices:

-- git clone this repo or download a tarball and simply copy `lib/pubnub-client.js` into your project
+- git clone this repo
-- use git submodule
-- use the [npm]() package manager for Node.js
+- download a tarball

 ## Running the tests

-A good way to learn about this client is to read the test code.

 To run the tests, install and run redis on the localhost on port 6379 (defaults).
 Then run `node test/test.js [-v|-q]` where `-v` is for "verbose" and `-q` is for "quiet".